BetaGem/FITS-Marker/README.md

 **Discription**

-This is a program for FITS images categorizing, especially useful if you are working on a large amount of FITS images.
+This is a python written program for FITS images categorizing, especially useful if you are working with a large amount of FITS images.

-It's written with anaconda 3 following this book: *Flask Web Development: Developing Web Applications with Python* by Miguel Grinberg.
+It's written following this book: *Flask Web Development: Developing Web Applications with Python* by Miguel Grinberg.

-In my case, I use it to mark 2088 galaxies from HSC-SSP, with 4 images (g, r, i, RGB) for each galaxy.
+In my case, I use it to mark 2187 galaxies from HSC-SSP, with 4 images (g, r, i, RGB) for each galaxy.
 I save the results into a FITS table.

-Image contrast adjustable.
-Statistical tool available.
+Additional features: Image contrast adjustable.
+Statistical tool that can count the number of galaxies in each type.

 **Installation**